oviesao/oviesao/README.md

 # Thanks for stopping by!

-I work on the front-end, but I'm steadily expanding into back-end development to become a full-stack engineer.
-With a degree in Information Systems and six years of programming experience, I enjoy creating clean, interactive interfaces that offer a smooth user experience.
-Outside of coding, I’m into animation, comics, and support Chelsea 🦁🔵.
-Looking ahead, I’m excited to explore the fields of robotics and AI.
+I focus on front-end development, but I’m steadily venturing into the back-end  to become full-stack.
+With a degree in Information Systems and six years of programming experience, I enjoy building clean, interactive interfaces that feel smooth and intuitive.
+Outside the code, I’m into animation, comics, and support Chelsea 🦁🔵.
+I’m also looking forward to diving deeper into robotics and AI.

 ---